Supporting Sustainability in the City of Benton Harbor

 Partnering With City and Community Leaders

-A philosophical shift in state and federal government, regional and national NGO priorities, and corporate sustainability interests has created an unprecedented opportunity for environmental justice communities to position themselves as sustainability leaders.
+A dramatic increase in support from federal and state government, regional and national NGO priorities, and corporate sustainability interests had created an unprecedented opportunity for under-resourced communities to position themselves as sustainability leaders.
 By leveraging such investments and support networks, City of Benton Harbor could reimagine itself as a regional lab for sustainability innovation, decarbonization and the creation of a circular economy.

 Sustainability as a Catalyst